-Liability Insurance Requirements - Inactive Certificate of Registration
+Professional Liability Insurance Requirements - Inactive Certificate of Registration

 - 7. For members moving to inactive status from the General class, professional liability insurance which is enduring (tail) that was in place at the time of conversion shall provide protection to members of the public.
-The member applying to move to Inactive class must provide a declaration on his or her renewal form that he or she: - a.
-Is requesting an exemption from the professional liability insurance requirement on the grounds that he/she is not currently engaged in the practice of kinesiology; - b.
-Has enduring tail insurance coverage for five years; and - c.
-Has read and understood the College's Policy on professional liability insurance and will obtain insurance before practising.
+The member applying to move to Inactive class must provide a declaration on their renewal form that they: - a. are requesting an exemption from the professional liability insurance requirement on the grounds that they are not currently engaged in the practice of kinesiology; - b.
+Have enduring tail insurance coverage for five years; and - c.
+Have read and understood the College's Policy on professional liability insurance and will obtain insurance before practising.